KrzysztofZurek1973/webthings-components/README.md

 # IoT components

-This repository includes „Web Thing Server” for ESP32 and things dedicated for this server.
+This repository includes **Web Thing Server** for ESP32 and things dedicated for this server.

+**Web Thing Server** and other IoT things must be placed in `components` directory in esp-idf project directory.

 ## Components: